tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   nn.add(Dense(1, activation='sigmoid'))
   ```

-* The first layer has the `23` features as input dimensions, following the rule-of-thumb mentioned before, the triple amount of nodes were defined in the hidden network (`69` units).
+* The first layer has the `23` features as input dimensions, following the rule of thumb mentioned before; the triple amount of nodes were defined in the hidden network (`69` units).

 * The model is compiled and trained using `100` epochs.
 Due to the number of records, the training process takes a few minutes to finish.